Catalog Year: 2021-2022

-The interdisciplinary minor in leadership prepares students for transformative leadership in campus, local, national, and global contexts.
+This minor prepares students for transformative leadership in campus, local, national, and global contexts.
 Interdisciplinary and integrative classes examine leadership from multiple perspectives and disciplines, offering an understanding of socially-responsible leadership with an emphasis on community action.
 Through the required coursework and experiential learning, students critically examine diverse theories, research, and perspectives on leadership and are encouraged to explore topics such as social change and globalization, creative conflict resolution, the nature of power, oppression and influence, innovation, and systemic leadership.
 Civic engagement and multicultural competence are viewed as necessary requirements for leadership.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.